 Technique development is the actual practice of TESOL.
 All of the ideas expressed in approaches and methods are just ideas.
 The development of a technique is the application of knowledge in a way that benefits the students.
-This post would provide ideas and guidelines on developing speaking and listening techniques.
+This post would provide ideas and guidelines for developing speaking and listening techniques.

 Techniques should Encourage Intrinsic Motivation

 When developing techniques for your students.
-The techniques need consider the goals, abilities, and interest of the students whenever possible.
+The techniques need to consider the goals, abilities, and interest of the students whenever possible.
 If the students are older adults who want to develop conversational skills heavy stress on reading would be demotivating.
-This is because reading was not on of the students goals.
+This is because reading was not on of the student’s goals.

 Techniques should be Authentic

 The point here is closely related to the first one on motivation.
 Techniques should generally be as authentic as possible.
-If you have a choice between real text and textbook it is usually better to go with real world text.
+If you have a choice between real text and textbook it is usually better to go with real-world text.

 Techniques should Develop Skills through Integration and Isolation

 When developing techniques there should be a blend of techniques that develop skill in an integrated manner, such as listening and speaking and or some other combination.
-There should also be ab equal focus on techniques that develop on one skill such as writing.
+There should also be an equal focus on techniques that develop on one skill such as writing.